seqscope/NovaScope/docs/execute.md

 # Paths
-smk_dir="<path_to_NovaScope_repo>"             # Replace <path_to_NovaScope_repo> with the path to the NovaScope repository job_dir="$smk_dir/<job_directory>"             # Replace <job_directory> with your specific job directory path slurm_params="--profile $smk_dir/slurm"        # Directory of the SLURM configuration file, adjust if your config.yaml is located elsewhere
+smk_dir="<path_to_NovaScope_repo>"             # Replace <path_to_NovaScope_repo> with the path to the NovaScope repository job_dir="<job_directory>"                      # Replace <job_directory> with your specific job directory path slurm_params="--profile $smk_dir/slurm"        # Directory of the SLURM configuration file, adjust if your config.yaml is located elsewhere

 # Execute the NovaScope pipeline
 snakemake $slurm_params --latency-wait 120 -s $smk_dir/NovaScope.smk --rerun-triggers
 ```

-Create a file with the above information, e.g. submit_Novascope_example.job, and then submit this file to SLURM using the following command:
+Create a file with the above information, e.g. submit_Novascope_example.job, and then submit this file:

 ```
 sbatch submit_Novascope_example.job
 ```

 ### Option B: SLURM via Command Line